Tangethan39/Arcana-Sort/README.md

 ## Related Sorters
 Several others have created other sorters based on other concepts and series, see them [here](https://github.com/execfera/charasort/wiki)!

-## Creating Your Own Sorter
-This is a list of things you need to change for your sorter, for each file.

  * `index.html`
    * Sorter name: Change under `starting start button` and the `<title>` tags.
    * Starting banner images: 120px x 180px, under `left sort image` and `right sort image`.